vimal-139/Global-Terrerosim---EDA/README.md

 # Data Set: Global Terrorism Dataset
 The time-period of dataset which we have taken is (January 1970 - December 2017) and the source of the dataset is Almabetter.
 Here is the link of dataset used: https://drive.google.com/file/d/13GvlADbVCBeU9RP6NZVgLM-gW81KLbdk/view?usp=sharing
+The database includes 1,81,691 terrorist attacks between Jan 1970 - Dec 2017 and each recorded attack describes the date, day, month, year, country, region, city, coordinates, success, attacktype, target type, name and weapon type.
+We are adding a new keyword which gives the total number of terroris attacks each country had per year.

+# Technology Stack
+Python
+Flask
+Numpy
+Matplotlib
+Pandas
+Power BI
+Git and GitHub